Rootless-Ghost/Wi-Fi-Probe-Request-Sniffer/README.md

 <div align="center">

-⚠️ This tool has been superseded by WifiForge, which includes probe request sniffing alongside full 802.11 attack detection.
+> ⚠️ **Note:** This tool has been superseded by [WifiForge](https://github.com/Rootless-Ghost/WifiForge),
+> which includes probe request sniffing as part of a full 802.11 attack detection suite.